Romanian traditional clothing: Fotă

-The fotă is a richly ornamented wrap-around skirt made out of a rectangular piece of woolen fabric worn at the waist.
+The fotă is a richly ornamented wrap-around skirt made out of a rectangular piece of woollen fabric worn at the waist.
 Alternately, it can be made of two pieces of woven material that cover the front of the body (like an apron) and the back.
-The fotă has several names, according to the ethnographic region: pestelcă (in Muntenia), opreg, vălnic and zăvelcă (in Oltenia), catrință or cretință (in Moldavia), păstură and zadie (in Transylvania), peștiman (in Bessarabia).
+The fotă has several names, according to the ethnographic region: pestelcă (in Muntenia), opreg, vălnic and zăvelcă (in Oltenia), catrință or cretință (in Moldova), păstură and zadie (in Transylvania), peștiman (in Bessarabia).

 The fotă is made of woollen material or cotton mixed with wool, woven on four heddles.
 It fully covers the underskirt (poale) except for, in some areas, the hem.
 The oldest fote were made of black or greyish brown fabric using the natural colours of the wool.
-The earliest decoration was a red border (bete roșii) at the lower edge and on the front edge, which strengthen the fabric.
-This type of fotă is still found in north Moldavia where fote made of hemp or flax were formerly worn in some parts in summer.
+The earliest decoration was a red border (bete roșii) at the lower edge and on the front edge, which strengthened the fabric.
+This type of fotă is still found in north Moldova where fote made of hemp or flax were formerly worn in some parts in summer.
 Fote with vertical stripes (vâstre) are also common in this area.
 The extent of the decoration becomes more elaborate as one moves south.
 The stripes change from simple woven decoration to alternately simple stripes and stripes of woven motifs (alesăture).
 In Muntenia, the stripes are replaced by compact woven decoration or heavy geometric embroidery, covering the whole surface except for the area which is overlapped in the front.
 The richest decoration is found in Argeș and Muscel zones where the fotă itself is occasionally made from silk, and the woven decoration is in gold or silver thread.

 Maramă

-Among the elements that should not miss in women's clothing are the "head coverings".
-They have a great aesthetic and social value for women.
-Young girls accustom to walk bareheaded, but after the wedding ritual – "bride's binders", "bride undressing" – the godmother puts her a beautiful basma or maramă.

-The maramă is worn mainly in southern Romania, southern Moldavia and southern Transylvania.
-Marame possibly have an oriental origin and are decorated with white patterns woven onto a white background and often grouped toward the ends.
+The maramă is a garment that covers the head, and is mainly worn in southern Romania, southern Moldova and southern Transylvania.
+Marama is decorated with white patterns woven onto a white background and often grouped toward the ends.
 In Argeș, the patterns can include coloured geometric motifs.

+After the wedding ritual – "bride's binders", "bride undressing" – the godmother traditionally gifts the bride a basma or maramă.